 The NRC remains committed to identifying and achieving efficiencies in the corporate support area.
 In the SRM to the Project Aim Report, the Commission directed the staff to re-baseline the agency's workload-focusing on statutory mandates, as well as work pertaining to the agency's safety and security mission.
 In addition, in SECY-16-0035, "Additional Re-baselining Products," the NRC staff identified other actions that could provide additional efficiencies in the long-term.
 The remaining outstanding planned reductions are contained in the table below and will continue to be updated as they are achieved.
+Items listed as complete in the previous month's report have been removed from the table.

-Product Line Description Total \$ (M) FTE Status Fiscal Year Additional Re-baselining Products (SECY-16-0 035) Administrative Services Reduce Office Space in Three White Flint North -4.0 0 In process FY 2018 - FY 2021 Administrative Services Reduce Office Space in the Regions -1.2 0 In process FY 2018 - FY 2021 Financial Management Standardize Budget Formulation and Execution across Business Lines -0.4 2.0 Completed FY 2018 Financial Management Use a Federal Shared Service Provider for Accounts Payable -0.5 0 Completed 1 FY 2018 Administrative Services and Information Technology Workstation Efficiencies TBD TBD In process FY 2019 Subtotal - Additional Re-baselining Reductions -\$6.1 2.0 Other Corporate Support Re ductions Information Technology IT Infrastructure Support - the agency expects to realize a 10 to 15 percent drop in contract expenses resulting from a new acquisition strategy. -3.6 0 In process FY 2018 Corporate Support Additional FTE reductions based on efficiencies and current and projected declines in agency workload. -0.9 -5.0 Completed 2 FY 2019 Subtotal - Other Corporate Support -\$4.5 -5.0 Total -\$10.6 -7.0
+Product Line Description Total \$ (M) FTE Status Fiscal Year Additional Re-baselining Products (SECY-16-0 035) Administrative Services Reduce Office Space in Three White Flint North -4.0 0 In process FY 2019 - FY 2021 Administrative Services Reduce Office Space in the Regions -1.2 0 In process FY 2018 - FY 2022 Administrative Services and Information Technology Workstation Efficiencies TBD TBD In process FY 2019 Subtotal - Additional Re-baselining Reductions -\$5.2 0.0 Other Corporate Support Re ductions Information Technology IT Infrastructure Support - the agency expects to realize a 10 to 15 percent drop in contract expenses resulting from a new acquisition strategy. -3.6 0 In process FY 2018 Subtotal - Other Corporate Support -\$3.6 0.0 Total -\$8.8 0.0